-Hearing Health Foundation’s Hearing Restoration Project (HRP) is the first international research consortium focused on investigating hair cell regeneration as a cure for hearing loss and tinnitus.
+Hearing Health Foundation (HHF)’s Hearing Restoration Project (HRP) is the first international research consortium focused on investigating hair cell regeneration as a cure for hearing loss and tinnitus.

 The overarching principle of the HRP consortium is cross-discipline collaboration: open sharing of data and ideas.
 By having almost immediate access to each other’s data, HRP scientists are able to perform follow-up experiments much faster, rather than having to wait years until data is published.